MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

   show (Node l r) = show l ++ " " ++ show r     -- would be possible to write read for this?
 ```

+ `show` is (quite often) abused to represent fancy string representations, but it is adviced to name such functions differently (such as `myShow`), or to use a pretty-printing library such as [Text.PrettyPrint](https://hackage.haskell.org/package/pretty-1.1.3.6/docs/Text-PrettyPrint.html), [pretty](https://hackage.haskell.org/package/pretty), [pretty-simple](https://hackage.haskell.org/package/pretty-simple) or [prettyprinter](https://hackage.haskell.org/package/prettyprinter).

-Typeclass `Read` is a bit more complicated.
-If you want to make own implementation, you need to write the parser.
+Typeclass `Read` is a bit more complex.
+If you want to make your own implementation, you need to write a parser.
 Parsing will be covered later on during the course.
-Basically, it tries to convert `String` to `a` and return it together with remaining `String`.
+Basically, it tries to convert `String` to `a` and return it together with the remaining `String`.

 ```haskell
 class Read a where